Jenny0229/jonetix_user_registration/README.md

-# Spotify Forum
+# Jonetix SimpleWebAuthn

-A social media platform that uses Spotify OAuth to give users a place to discuss music.
+A login and user registration platform that uses SimpleWebAuthn.

 ## Table of Contents